ysmaelrequena/Street-Fighter-6-frame-data-CLI-tool/README.md

 ##                                                                    How did I build it?

 The app was built using Python and the 'BeautifulSoup' library mainly.
-The idea was to build something that wasn't extremely complicated and was useful, so in the source code I first fetch the information contained in the Supercombo wiki with an async function called 'fetch_character_data()', then in the main function, I'm just looping through the divs that were fetched to be able to get the info; based on the move type, I'm storing the info in dictionaries that are initialized as global variables with empty dictionaries as their initial value, finally, after I've adquired all the info and I've stored it, I'm storing
+The idea was to build something that wasn't extremely complicated to use and was useful for players, so in the source code I first fetch the information contained in the Supercombo wiki with an async function called 'fetch_character_data()', then in the main function, I'm just looping through the divs that were fetched to be able to get the info; based on the move type, I'm storing the info in dictionaries that are initialized as global variables with empty dictionaries as their initial value, finally, after I've adquired all the info and I've stored it, I'm storing